mickymacirl/CI-P4-ICSB/TESTING.md

 Description:

-Ensure user can navigate to the admin page, if they are staff or superuser.
+Ensure user can navigate to the admin page a superuser.

 Steps: